slipstream/SlipStreamDocumentation/docs/advanced_tutorial/web-interface-tour.rst

 When trying to see events related to a particular application deployment (run), visit the run page.
-It contains a section with just the events for that application.
+It contains a section with just the events for that application deployment.

 .. image:: images/screenshots/events-run.png
    :alt: Events Page